-With more and more schooling taking place online these days, it’s essential that digital classrooms, just like in-person ones, be safe and inclusive places for LGBTQ+ students.
+As more and more learning takes place online these days, it’s essential that digital classrooms, just like in-person ones, be safe and inclusive places for LGBTQ+ students.
 This is especially important for students who might lack identity-affirming support at home.

 That’s where the It Gets Better Project comes in.
 We’re here to help you build the kind of digital classroom your LGBTQ+ students need.
 Below you’ll find a list of actions you can take and resources you can use to help you get there.